UPDATE: Submission Phase has been extended. See below.

 - 29 September 2020 – Open Submission of Packages – Individuals and teams can begin to submit their Zeek Packages via this webform.

-- 26 October 2020 – Close Submissions – Individuals and teams will have until 12 Oct 2020 at 6pm PDT to submit their Zeek Packages.
+- 26 November 2020 (Extended) – Close Submissions – Individuals and teams will have until 26 November 2020 at 6pm PDT to submit their Zeek Packages.

-- 16 November 2020 – Notify Winners – Winners will be notified privately on this date and arrangements for prize distributions finalized.
+- 16 December 2020 (Extended) – Notify Winners – Winners will be notified privately on this date and arrangements for prize distributions finalized.

-- 30 November 2020 – Announce Winners- On this date we will announce the winners to the public via the Zeek Blog, Mailing List and Twitter account.
+- 18 December 2020 (Extended) – Announce Winners- On this date we will announce the winners to the public via the Zeek Blog, Mailing List and Twitter account.
 This announcement will also be updated.

 Rules of Engagement